iRNA-COSI/APAeval/execution_workflows/README.md

 **Important notes:**
 * Describe in your README extensively where parameters (sample info, method specific parameters) have to be specified for a new run of the pipeline.
+* Describe in the README if your method has different run modes, or parameter settings that might alter the method's performance considerably.
+In such a case you should suggest that the method's different modes should be treated in APAeval as two entirely distinct participants.
 * Parameterize your code as much as possible, so that the user will only have to change the sample sheet and config file, and *not the code*.
 E.g. output file paths should be built from information the user has filled into the sample sheet or config file.
 * For information on how files need to be named see [below](#output)!